Effective Date: January 1, 2023

-Direct Email Marketing.
-If you wish to withdraw from direct email marketing communications from Okta, you may click the “unsubscribe” button included in our emails or visit our Subscription Centre.
+- Visit our Subscription Center.
 Please note, you cannot unsubscribe from critical transactional emails that are related to our provision of our online Service (such as those related to security and your Okta account).

 Direct Marketing – Phone or Postal Mailings.
 If you wish to withdraw from phone call or postal mail marketing communications from Okta, please request to do so through our form.

 Cookie Preferences.
-To manage the use of targeting and advertising cookies, please see details below:
+To manage the use of relevant advertising and other non-essential cookies, please see details below:

 - We use OneTrust as a service provider to help you manage cookies.
 Click the following Okta Cookie Settings OneTrust preference center or the Auth0 Cookie Settings to opt-out of relevant advertising and other non-essential cookies.
 (You may need to adjust your browser or cookie settings to access if you have already made a choice to accept cookies.)

 - You may also adjust your web browser settings to opt-out of non-essential cookies.
 Please understand that blocking or deleting non-essential cookies may affect our websites’ functionality.

-- If you came to our websites from personalised advertising, then you may further opt out of interest-based advertising from our advertising vendors through the Digital Advertising Alliance by using the following, applicable link(s): (i) USA; (ii) Europe; (iii) Australia; and (iv) Canada.
+- If you came to our websites from personalized advertising, then you may further opt out of interest-based advertising from our advertising vendors through the Digital Advertising Alliance by using the following, applicable link(s): (i) USA; (ii) Europe; (iii) Canada; and (iv) Other regions.

 Note that any choice with regards to cookie-based advertising only applies to the web browser through which you exercise that choice.
-You will still continue to see advertising, including potentially from Okta, even if you opt-out of personalised advertising.
+You will continue to see advertising, including potentially from Okta, even if you opt-out of personalized advertising.

 Right to Access.
 You have the right to access your Personal Data held by us.